mhmh4/froogle/README.md

 flask run
 ```

-In the other terminal, simply run the npm `start` script.
+In the other terminal, simply run the npm `dev` script.

 ```
-npm run start
+npm run dev
 ```

-Lastly, open a web browser and navigate to `http://localhost:3000` to see the application.
+Lastly, open a web browser and navigate to `http://localhost:5173` to see the application.

 ## What could be next for froogle?